NeuroNav

 Information Richness vs. Cognitive Load

-Trust Brittleness (Hardest Challenge)
+Trust Brittleness

 Real-Time Vehicle Detection Pipeline (<500ms)

-• Image capture (30fps camera feed, RGB/greyscale).
+• • Image capture from a 30fps camera feed

-• Pre-processing (ROI extraction, normalization, motion filtering).
+• • Pre-processing with ROI extraction, normalization, and motion filtering

-• Direction & velocity (frame-to-frame tracking and heading classification).
+• • Direction and velocity tracking frame-to-frame

 Key Technical Breakthroughs